tegarnugroho/personal-blog/content/posts/first-post.md

 ---
-title: "Hello, Nuxt + Decap!"
+title: Hello, Nuxt + Decap!
 date: 2024-01-05
-excerpt: "A fresh start for my personal blog, powered by Nuxt 3, Tailwind, and Decap CMS."
+excerpt: A fresh start for my personal blog, powered by Nuxt 3, Tailwind, and Decap CMS.
-tags: [nuxt, decap, jamstack]
+tags:
+  - nuxt
+  - decap
+  - jamstack
-hero: "/uploads/hero-sample.jpg"
+hero: /uploads/vscode-banner.png
 ---

 Welcome to my blog!
 This site is built with **Nuxt 3** and **Tailwind CSS**, with content managed in Git via **Decap CMS** (formerly Netlify CMS).